 - Airedale and Partners (Enhanced Health in Care Homes): aims to mobilise businesses, organisations, voluntary groups and individuals, young and old, to commit and act to improve the lives of people affected by dementia in care homes

-This programme will also work with the wider vanguard network and beyond to support development and spread of social movements in health and care.
+This programme is also working with the wider vanguard network and beyond to support development and spread of social movements in health and care.

-We have appointed three national partners: New Economics Foundation, Nesta and Royal Society of Arts to provide the overarching learning, development, support and evaluation.
+Three national partners: New Economics Foundation (NEF), Nesta and Royal Society of Arts (RSA) were appointed to provide the overarching learning, development, support and evaluation.
+NEF and RSA continue to participate in the programme, which is due to complete at the end of March 2018.

 Find out more